Safin-Sarker/Container-Networks/README.md

 ## 📁 Files

 - `Makefile`: Automates setup, testing, and cleanup of the simulated network
-- `topology.png`: Optional diagram image to visualize the topology (you provide this)
+- `topology.png`: Diagram image to visualize the topology

 ---